vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 The Spanda Karikā is simply an amplification of the fundamental principles of S'aivaism, as aphoristically given in the S'iva Sūtras.
 It was also called Spanda Sūtra.
 Kṣemarāja in one of his introductory verses to the Spanda Nirnaya refers to it as such

-"Samyak sütrasamanyayam parigatim tattve parasmin
+"Samyak sūtrasamanyayam parigatim tattve parasmin

 parām..
 S'rī Spanda śāstrasya."

 S. N., I. This work has to be distinguished from "Spanda Sūtra" nos.
-518-19 of Dr. Bühler's report; for, there the name stands for "S'iva Sūtra" (consult his extracts from MSS.).
+518-19 of Dr. Būhler's report; for, there the name stands for "S'iva Sūtra" (consult his extracts from MSS.).

 3. SPANDĀMỘTA.